-The state treasury is able to issue Treasury bills with maturities from one day to 365 days.
+The state treasury is able to issue treasury bills with maturities from one day to 365 days.
 These instruments do not pay interest, but they are sold at a discount and paid off at full face value.

 Long-term debt is funded by benchmark bonds.
 These pay a fixed rate of interest and have maturities of one year or more.

-- You could wrap $1 bills around the Earth 698 times with the debt amount.
+- You could wrap $1 bills around the Earth 753 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 19,575 km, or 12,163 miles high.
+- If you lay $1 bills on top of each other they would make a pile 21,134 km, or 13,132 miles high.